1sukey/home_automation/rotary_table/readme.txt

 	* switch so buttons operate as a jog mode
 	* home button
 	* external trigger pin (to say fire a drill cycle in another arduino)
+             * feature to jump to specific index from GUI input
+             * GUI will display which index you are currently at

 This program is released free for personal home use.
 If you use it commercially please offer a donation for my time.